(Real) Top Searches on Google

-As a result, every time you search for “most searched” (or “most searched word on google”) or “top google searches,” Brandon is never happy with what still comes us as the results.
-While Google is getting better at delivering on our “intent” about what is truly the most sought after terms on the Internet, the people delivering you the data still haven’t done a good job of giving you the true numbers.
+As a result, every time you search for “most searched” (or “most searched word on google”) or “top google searches,” Brandon is never happy with what still comes up as the results.
+While Google is “improving” at delivering on our “intent,” the people delivering you the data still haven’t done a good job of giving you the true numbers.

 More detail behind the Top Searched (Key)words on Google (& the Internet) below..

-Before providing you more insight as to how this year’s list was culled together, let’s give you what you came here for: the list and their numbers.
+Before providing you more insight as to how this year’s list was culled together, let’s give you what you came here for: the “top keywords” list and their respective numbers.

 As you can see, there are 13 keyword phrases in the Top 10 because when calculating the estimates for the number of monthly searches for each term, google needs to take an average from historical numbers.
 In one month or even one day, there may be an extraordinary change upward or downward with these phrases, but in general, these are the most popular terms searched on Google.

 Top ~25 Most Searched Words on Google